One of the most commonly asked questions about the travel lifestyle is what kind of digital nomad careers are even out there.

 If you start a conversation by asking for a job, you might be doing it wrong.
 Get to know a person and their career, connect with them on LinkedIn, and follow-up occasionally.

 In the long run, this person could remember you when it’s time to hire a new employee.

-Tips for How to Get a Digital Nomad Job
+Tips for How to Start a Digital Nomad Career

 So you found a digital nomad job that is perfect for you.
 Yet remote jobs are far more competitive compared to traditional employment.